 If you have any other questions about using any of these resources, please contact us.

 If the library does not have the resource or publication you need, you can request that we get it for you.

 If you only need a particular item for a certain amount of time, you can request that we borrow the item from another library.
 For more information about the interlibrary loan (ILL) service at the NOAA Central Library and to place a request, please see our Interlibrary Loan section.

 If we are not able to locate an item through ILL, or you would like the library to consider adding an item or journal subscription to our permanent collection, you may email your request to email@example.com.
 In your email, please include as much information about the item as possible to assist us in locating and evaluating it for our collection.

 Under NOAA Administrative Order NAO 205-17A: Information Access & Dissemination, the NOAA Central Library is the official repository for all NOAA publications.
 The library collects all of the technical reports, technical memos, promotional materials, videos, and other documents that have been generated by NOAA staff and makes them available to all of NOAA and the general public through the the library catalog.

 To submit your publication to the library, please do one of the following depending on whether your publication is in electronic or print format:

 If you have any questions about submitting your publications, please contact us.

 Your ability to access the library’s electronic collections from a non-NOAA computer depends both on the type of resource needed and on the vendor that provides that resource.

-To ask us a question from your desktop, we encourage you to use our Ask-A-Librarian feature or email the reference desk directly. if you would rather talk to a librarian, we encourage you to visit the library during our Open Hours or call us during those hours at 301-713-2600 ext.
+If you would rather talk to a librarian, we encourage you to visit the library during our Open Hours or call us during those hours at 301-713-2600 ext.
 157.